 - Spoon heaps of alternating batter into a greased silicone bundt mould or tin.
 Bake at 180℃ (350℉, Gas 4) for about 40 minutes or until the cake is well risen and an inserted skewer comes out clean.
 Allow to cool for 10 minutes, then turn out onto a wire rack to cool completely.

 - Mix the icing sugar with just enough of the remaining lime juice to make a slightly runny icing.
 Spoon over the cooled cake, allowing it to drizzle down the sides.

 This double delight bundt cake with chocolate rum & raisin and coconut & lime is my entry to this month’s #WeShouldCocoa.

-I’m also sharing this double delight bundt cake with the following linkies: Baking Crumbs, normally hosted by Only Crumbs Remain, but this month by Jo’s Kitchen Larder; Bake of the Week with Casa Costello; Love Cake with JibberJabberUK and #CookBlogShare at Everyday Healthy Recipes.
+I’m also sharing this double delight bundt cake with the following linkies: Baking Crumbs, normally hosted by Only Crumbs Remain, but this month by Jo’s Kitchen Larder; Bake of the Week with Casa Costello and Love Cake with JibberJabberUK.